nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 ============

 The sample has DTLS security enabled by default.
-You need to provide the following information to the LwM2M server before you can make a successful connection:
+You need to provide the following information to the LwM2M Server before you can make a successful connection:

 * Client endpoint
 * Identity